Frequently Asked Questions

 How much time does TuckerAllen’s estate planning process take?

 Our entire process – start to finish – typically takes about two weeks and includes two meetings.

-- Visit us for a free consultation – Come into one of our convenient offices for a cup of coffee and a friendly chat that usually takes about an hour.
+- Visit us for an initial consultation – Come into one of our convenient offices for a cup of coffee and a friendly chat that usually takes about an hour.
 We’ll ask a few questions, such as: Do you have children?
 What are their ages?
 Do you own a home?
 Do you have investments?
 What are your wishes?
 We’ll cover most of the information we would need to draft your will or trust, should you decide to move forward.
 But what we do best is listen.
 We’ll answer all of your questions, we’ll explain how we can help, and only then will we offer advice.
 Scheduling a consultation couldn’t be easier – there’s no preparation necessary and no paperwork to bring.
-Best of all, it’s free.

 - We’ll draft your documents for your review – If you decide to move forward, we’ll draft a personalized estate plan that meets your needs and reflects your wishes.
 Next, we’ll give you access to your own password-protected portal on our TuckerAllen website so you can access your drafts.
 With this secure access, you’ll be able to review the draft documents at your convenience and provide any feedback before we finalize the documents.
 You can give us feedback right there in your “virtual vault” on our website, or you can always just give us a call.